Ramon Llull: Death

 In 1314, at the age of 82, Llull traveled again to Tunis, possibly prompted by the correspondence between King James II of Aragon and al-Lihyani, the Hafsid caliph, indicating that the caliph wished to convert to Christianity.
 Whereas Llull had been met with difficulties during his previous visits to North Africa, he was allowed to operate this time without interference from the authorities due to the improved relations between Tunis and Aragon.

+Later on, in 1315, he was stoned by an angry mob in Bougie or Tunis.
+Although there was a tradition that he died as a result, and thus is venerated as a martyr, there is now evidence that he was rescued by local Christians and died early the next year, either on board ship returning home to Mallorca, or shortly after his arrival there.
+Llull's tomb, created in 1448, is in the Franciscan church in Palma de Mallorca.
 His last work is dated December 1315 in Tunis.
-The circumstances of his death remain unknown.
-He probably died sometime between then and March 1316, either in Tunis, on the ship on the return voyage, or in Majorca upon his return.
-Llull's tomb, created in 1448, is in the Franciscan church in Palma, Majorca.

 Veneration

 Venerated as a saintly figure, Llull was officially considered for canonization after his death.
 He was beatified on 11 September 1847 by Pope Pius IX.